heistp/scetrace/README.md

 ## Todo

+- Test hardware timestamps on middlebox
-- Split IP and TCP stats
+- Split IP, TCP, Ethernet and SCE stats
+- Make Flows TCP flows as we could also have flows for QUIC
+- Calculate variance and stddev of throughput and TCP RTT
+- Add a metric for burstiness
+- QUIC support
-- Distinguish clearly between captured and real timescale stats, mainly for packets per second and throughput
+- Distinguish clearly between captured and real timescale stats, mainly for packets per second and throughput, then emit both at end of both live capture and file parsing